hmmpsNorthOffice/CustomVideoPlayer/README.md

 * Ability to delete videos.
 * Video offsets are currently not saved between sessions.
 * Rolling Offset.
 This was a feature in a previous version that would play a video from where it ended during the last play session.
+* Rolling Video Queue.
+This would automatically play the next video in the CustomVideos directory at each level restart.
 * Pond mirroring.
 This was an option from a previous version that placed a screen below the original to reflect the image.
 True perspective projection was not properly achieved however and the introduction of screen placement editing broke the algorithm.

 **CustomVideoPlayer, MusicVideoPlayer, AND BeatSaberCinema mod!**

-* Since the CV mod is just a branch of MVP it shares a common framework.
+* I created this mod as a branch of Rolo's MVP mod with the intention of just hardcoding the video path to a location other than the map level's directory.
-* Up until recently, all of the features of MVP were present in CV but there was overlap which created resource allocation problems during initialization and termination of the two mods when both were installed.
-* I created this version, which I termed CVLite during development so that I could pay attention to adding new features and allow both mods to behave independently.
-* CV will recognize the new json file format used by BRad’s current MVP mod.
-* If several local videos are allocated locally to a map, CV will allow the user to play them all simultaneously.
+* The branch was used (and still is) as a testbed for new ideas for using videos in the game.
+* Dakari's BeatSaberCinema mod introduced a ton of features such as curved screens and vignetting to the mix.
+* I have begun consolidating the mod by removing compatibility with MVP videos and dropping several features that were underutilitized.
+* The progression of branching off of one mod and adding/deleting functionality has led to a very messy and bloated codebase.
+I plan to reorganize the code for readability and trim out deprecated code fragments in the near future.
-* A great deal of thanks goes to the mysterious and almighty Rolo who created the original mod and to Rie Kumar, BRad and others who have maintained it.
+* A great deal of thanks goes to the mysterious and almighty Rolo who created the original MVP and to Rie Kumar, BRad, and Dakari for their mods.
-* [2021 addition]  The new BeatSaberCinema mod has added many new features and configuration options when importing videos to the game.
-It should be considered the 'de facto' video player and really points a bright future for the game.
-I have made use of several of these features in recent updates and will try to maintain compatibility with its config files going forward.

 **Mod Requirements:**